 The CentOS wiki page misses out a crucial step in setting up passwordless SSH.

 Sometimes I can’t find wireless networks which I know exist (on Ubuntu 16.04).
 Forcing the wireless interface to rescan fixes the problem.

 Sometimes I accidentally add lots of jobs to our SGE queue and want a quick way to delete them.

-I use an Edimax AC600 series USB wireless device for my raspberry pi.
+I use an Edimax AC600 series USB wireless device for my raspberry pi on Raspbian.
 Here is the easy way to install the driver for it.

 Sometimes your Linux machine will lock up, it just happens.
 But before you reach for the reset button try and use the magic SysRq key combination to try and perform a safe reboot.

 I use my Raspberry Pi as a headless server so do not need anything that relies on X11, this is a quick way to get rid of everything that depends on X11 to save some space.